tech-sushant/mcp-server/README.md

 - Run tests written in Jest, Playwright, Selenium, and more on BrowserStack's [Test Platform](https://www.browserstack.com/test-platform)
 - **Accessibility Testing**: Ensure WCAG and ADA compliance with our [Accessibility Testing](https://www.browserstack.com/accessibility-testing) tool

-## 🚀 Overview

-BrowserStack MCP Server brings the power of BrowserStack's [Test Platform](https://www.browserstack.com/test-platform) directly into your development workflow.
-It enables you to run tests, debug applications, and perform cross-browser testing through any [MCP-compliant client](https://modelcontextprotocol.io/clients#feature-support-matrix).

 ## 🛠️ Installation

 1. **Create a BrowserStack Account**